What If My Child Resists Therapy? How to Encourage Them Without Forcing It

 🔹 “How can I help them see that therapy isn’t a punishment?”

-At Reach Counseling, we understand that resistance to therapy isn’t a dead end.
+At Reach Counseling, we understand that hesitation to attend therapy isn’t a dead end.
 With the right support, most kids can grow to feel safe, understood, and even empowered in the process, even if they’re hesitant at first.

 If your child doesn’t want to go to therapy (or already says they “hate it”), here’s how you can support them without forcing it, while still making sure they get the help they need.